BUMETCS673/CS673OLSum25Team3/team.md

 <h1>Tyler Gonsalves</h1>
 I'm Tyler, currently pursuing an MS in Software Development.
 Before coming to BU I completed my BS in Computer Engineering, and I've been working the aerospace industry for about 5 years as a Software Engineer.
 I've developed a variety of backend systems in Python (most recently) as well as Java/C++ for controlling a variety of computer systems and robots.
 I've also been dabbling in NodeJS mostly for data visualization.

+<h1>Adriel Domingo</h1>
+Hi, my name is Adriel.
+This is the last class I need for the MS in Software Development.
+My undergrad was in Computer Engineering.
+I currently work as a Test Engineer at Lockheed Martin.
+I have tinkered with Arduino before and I worked on a Arduino based security system as part of my Junior capstone.
+I currently live in new york state.I like to watch movies and play video games in my free time.
+I am looking forward to finishing my MSDS.